amdigital-co-uk/docs-playbook/docs/1.-Welcome/Documentation-Guidelines/Platform-Development-Playbook.md

 * Use sub pages if your content is large
 * Use bullet lists to simplify key points
 * Use diagrams to express more complex ideas, such as processes
+* Use a spell checker in whatever editor you are using, set it to UK English.
+In VSCode there numerous plugins.

 ## Reviewing